-YEAR 2004.
-2005.
-2006.
-2007.
-2007 and thereafter.
-104.6406% 103.0938% 101.5469%
+YEAR PERCENTAGE

+2004 104.6406%

+2006 101.5469%

 The Credit Agreement and the notes indenture currently restrict the redemption of the new preferred stock and the agreements governing additional indebtedness may restrict PCA's ability to redeem the new preferred stock in the future.
 See "Description of Senior Credit Facility" and "Description of Exchange Notes."